wbelk/shopify-simple-minify/README.md

 - Minfying is awesome
 - Complex ES6 => ES5 compilers, routers, and bundlers make life harder, not easier.
 We're not building rockets, we're coding a (hopefully simple and ultra lightweight) Shopify theme.
 - If we could build every theme using raw javascript, we should.
 It's what Clint Eastwood would do... think about it.
-- Liquid is pretty handy, so we don't need to come up with some complex deal to replace what it already does.
+- Liquid is pretty handy, so we don't need to come up with a complex deal to replace what it already does.
 - Reliably minifying javascript + liquid is almost impossible (there is no npm pacakge for it, so that means it's a problem so hard that the community hasn't cracked it yet), so we need to start thinking about that in our code and trying to extract liquid from javascript as much as possible.
 That's what will maximize our potential to minify.
 A bit of architecture and patterns can go a long way.

 ## Local Requirements